Rigo-codes/aisd-jse-conditional-statements/README.md

 Practice writing additional conditional statements using what you've learned.
 Try checking multiple conditions, using logical operators, or combining different comparison operators.

 ## 9. **Commit and Push to Github**
-- [ ] Commit and push your work to Github.
+- [ x] Commit and push your work to Github.

 ##